 Global problems need global solutions.
 A democratic world federation, or global parliament, would offer an effective structure to deal with the critical global problems which confront us.
 We propose a first step towards that objective, following the template established in Europe.

-We propose the transformation of NATO into a World Security Community (WSC) with a global mission, first to guarantee the security and freedom of all its members, and then to act as their peacebuilding and peacekeeping arm in the wider world, under the aegis of the UN.
+We propose the formation of a World Security Community (WSC) of democracies with a global mission, first to guarantee the security and freedom of all its members, and then to act as their peacebuilding and peacekeeping arm in the wider world, under the aegis of the UN.
 It should be opened to membership from any nation in the world meeting a set of agreed criteria to qualify as a democracy.
-Its structure and procedures should be reformed to provide the nucleus for a stronger and more democratic system of global governance in the future.
+Its structure and procedures should be designed to provide the nucleus for a stronger and more democratic system of global governance in the future.
 It should establish new mechanisms for preventing conflict and reconstructing failed states, in collaboration with the new Peacebuilding Commission at the UN.